logo for kids-sewing-projects.com

 Intermediate

 The recommended age for the kids sewing lessons, intermediate level, is 13 and up.
 However, each child is different so the age is a rough guideline.
 If you are just joining kids sewing lessons, look through our past lesson levels before starting this level, regardless of age.
+See these 10 Tips for Teaching Kids To Sew.

 This is an easy way to finish off a project.
 In the future, you may do these along with a zipper on skirts or pants or you can add them to a pocket, this it what we will practice today.